-Recent research for the EPHA has indicated that the average European citizen faces a welfare loss of over € 1,250 per year due to poor air quality.
-At present, the transport sector contributes roughly 40 to 50% to overall NOx emissions and 10 to 15% to PM emissions.
-On average, the current share of transport in ambient NO2 concentrations is estimated at 50%, but there are major differences among regions and cities.
+Recent research for EPHA, the European Public Health Alliance, has indicated that the average European citizen faces a welfare loss of over € 1,250 per year due to poor air quality.
+At present the transport sector contributes roughly 40-50% to overall NOx emissions and 10-15% to PM emissions.
+On average the current share of transport in ambient NO2 levels is estimated at 50%, but there are major differences among regions and cities.

-This study reviews the impacts of transport-related policy measures in cities and how they affect air quality.
-We focus on five policy measures:
+This study reviews the impacts of transport-related policy measures in cities and how they affect air quality, focusing on five measures:

-Parking policies can also be fairly effective, reducing PM and NOx emissions by somewhere between 5 and 10%.
-Car sharing and Cycling/walking policies are much less effective in terms of PM and NOx emission reduction, although particularly the latter has other benefits, such as increased health from active mobility and improved quality of city life if the space allocated to car traffic is simultaneously reduced.
+Parking policies can also be fairly effective, reducing PM and NOx emissions by 5-10%.
+Car sharing and Cycling/walking policies are far less effective in terms of PM and NOx emissions reduction, though particularly the latter has other benefits, such as improved health from active mobility and improved quality of city life if the space allocated to car traffic is simultaneously reduced.

 The Initial costs of Congestion charging and LEZ are highest, although the costs of the former can largely be recovered from the fees collected.
-Cycling policies are costly if infrastructural changes are required, particularly in dense city areas where the available space is limited.
+Cycling policies are costly if infrastructural changes are required, particularly in densely built city areas with limited space available.

-These potential ‘savings’ in social costs may encourage local/city governments to implement these measures.
-The findings in this study point to the fact that the relative contribution of an individual measure is rather limited: city governments aiming to reduce the social costs should consider more than just one measure.
+These potential ‘savings’ in social costs may encourage local/city governments to implement such measures.
+This study’s findings indicate that, on their own, individual measures will have a rather limited impact: municipal governments aiming to reduce social costs should therefore consider rolling out several measures in combination.